BdR76/CSVLint/docs/readme.md

 and if it has column headers, as well as all the definitions for each column, such as datatype and width.

-The metadata is very important for the other functionality to work.
-When the content of the file and the metadata get out-of-sync, for example when editing the data file, the plug-in will detect the columns incorrectly.
+The metadata is very important for the other features to work.
+When the content of the file and the metadata get out-of-sync, for example when editing the data file, the plug-in may detect the columns incorrectly.
 This can lead to unexpected results when reformatting or validating the data.

-The metadata is based on the `schema.ini` format and it is important for the edit options in the plug-in to work correctly.
+The metadata is based on the `schema.ini` format and is required for the editing features in the plug-in to work correctly.
 You can press "Detect columns" to automatically detect the metadata from the datafile, and/or manually edit the metadata in the textbox.
 When manually editing the metadata, always press the save icon (blue disk) to apply it before continuing.